 While some individuals will not become addicted to the drug, many heavy marijuana users become physically and emotionally dependent on the substance.
 The receptors in the brain cause feelings of pleasure and happiness which can result in a higher rate of addiction.

 Overcoming addiction is an uphill battle, but it is possible to break free and enjoy a normal life without marijuana.
 Obtaining addiction treatment begins with identifying the problem and seeking professional assistance.

 Many treatment facilities provide detox programs, addiction recovery groups, counseling, and aftercare programs that are designed to help fight addiction.
 Since programs are personalized to the individual, it is possible to face the challenges of overcoming addiction.

 While specific treatments vary based on personal needs and challenges in life that lead to marijuana usage, rehab programs focus on treating the causes of addiction.
 Since marijuana can cause physical dependence, treatment always starts with detoxification.
 Depending on the strength of the marijuana and the consistency of usage, it can take three days to one week before the body is detoxified and it is possible to focus on the next step of treatment.

 Let Us Help

-The counseling and groups at Best Drug Rehabilitation focus on the psychological dependence and thought processes that lead to addiction.
+The counseling and groups in rehab focus on the psychological dependence and thought processes that lead to addiction.
 Each program is designed around the individual, so treatments vary between clients in a rehab center.
 While the specifics can vary, aftercare services are usually similar.
 Most individuals retain contact with the counselor and receive advice or support as necessary to avoid the drug.

 Marijuana is a highly addictive drug that requires help and support to overcome.
-While the impact on the mind and body is often subtle, the drug does change emotional functioning and the health of the body.
-With professional help, it is possible to become drug free and beat the addiction to marijuana.
+While the impact on the mind and body are often subtle, the drug does change emotional functioning and the health of the body.
+With professional help, it is possible to become drug-free and beat the addiction to marijuana.